Fire of Australia opal

 The Fire of Australia opal is a 998 gram uncut opal mined by Walter Bartram in 1946 at the Eight Mile field in Coober Pedy, South Australia.

+Overview

 The opal is just under 5,000 carats; roughly equivalent in size to two cricket balls.
 Although rough-cut, it is polished on two sides.

 Due to the evaporation of an inland sea several million years ago, South Australia is one of the few places on Earth where opals of this size can be created.
 Around ninety percent of the world's opals are found in South Australia.